-Both the IS project and dissertation will be carried out under the supervision of an academic staff, and the selection of the topic/area will be done in consultation with the supervisor in the area of expertise.
+Both the IS project and dissertation will be carried out under the supervision of an academic staff, and the topic/area will be selected in consultation with the advisor in that area of expertise.

-Modules offered in the Specialisation
+Courses Offered in the Specialisation

 Duration of Programme